 Latest concept in management of Cerebral Palsy Treatment

-In our society there are lots of myths about cerebral palsy, like these cerebral palsy children can’t have good quality of life, they will remain disable for whole life and most of them are mentally retarded and can’t do much in their life and so on… But this is not the whole truth.
-It is proven fact that with early intervention more than 80% children can be given fully acceptable life in society.
+In our society there are lots of myths about cerebral palsy, like these cerebral palsy children can’t have a good quality of life, they will remain disabled for whole life and most of them are mentally retarded and can’t do much in their life and so on… But this is not the whole truth.
+It is proven a fact that with early intervention more than 80% children can be given fully acceptable life in society.

 Quality of life & survival in Cerebral Palsy affected children with ambulatory capability with or without walking aid is roughly equal to normal population.
 More than 70% children with mild to moderate affection have nearly normal IQ.
 They can be active, productive members of their communities.
 They can have jobs, live independently, marry, have children & retire.
 They can even excel in the activity given to them.
 But this can happen only when every parent and other members of society know about different aspects of cerebral palsy and give them a chance of good quality of cerebral palsy treatment.

 Cerebral palsy is not a diseases but it is group of Neuro-motor disorder which occurs because of Non-progressive disturbances in the developing brain from fetus to 3 years of early life.
 This insult to brain occurs because of variety of reason start from in-utero to 3 year of age.
 Genetic & brain anomaly, intrauterine infection, post delivery birth-asphyxia, sever jaundice; encephalitis and birth trauma are common causes of brain insult that causes cerebral palsy.
 Low birth weight & premature babies are at highest risk for development of cerebral palsy.